Rosmianto/Rosmianto.github.io/project-list.md

 # Projects

-This lists all my projects, some done, some just being a WIP (Work In Progress), perhaps indefinitely.
+This lists all of my projects, some done, some just being a WIP (Work In Progress), perhaps indefinitely.

 Anyway, this page serves as a portfolio, so you can read my way of thinking, how I approach problems, and how I actually solve them.

-:love: